kumahq/kuma-website/docs/docs/dev/security/secrets.md

 On Kubernetes, Kuma under the hood leverages the native [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) resource to store sensitive information.

-Kuma secrets are stored in the same namespace as the Control Plane with `type` valued as `system.kuma.io/secret`:
+Kuma secrets are stored in the same namespace as the Control Plane with `type` set to `system.kuma.io/secret`:

 ```yaml
 apiVersion: v1